Your money-making expert. Financial journalist, TV and radio personality.

 You can buy silver bars or coins directly from the Royal Mint itself.

 Alternatively you can purchase from a dealer.
 Go to Hatton Garden in London and you will find gold and silver dealers that will buy and sell gold, silver and platinum over the counter.
+You may also wish to buy silver online, but it’s very important you do your own research to ensure you’re getting the real thing.

 Silver dealers often offer a combined purchase and storage service.